 Definition of time-frequency region-of-interest (TFROI).
 Time-frequency power was calculated at each source point by means of convolution of the EEG signal with a family of 56 log-spaced analytic Morse wavelets between 1 and 48Hz.
-We then computed grand mean (over participants, channels, and trials) differences between clear and DiN trials and between correct and incorrect trials.
-Compared to EEG power during the noise-free pre-target period of clear speech trials, EEG power during the noise-present pre-target period of DIN trials shows increased θ and α frequency band activity (Fig.2A).
-However, differences in power between correct and incorrect, as well as between perceptually clear and unclear (defined, per participant, as clarity ratings between the 67th and 100th, and between the 1st and 33rd percentiles of the individual clarity ratings distribution, respectively), trials were restricted to the α band (Fig.2B-C).
-Further analyses that aimed to better characterise the relationship between brain activity and performance were therefore subsequently restricted to this frequency band, by averaging parcel power in the range 8.49 and 12.00Hz, in 50-ms time bins between -300ms and stimulus onset.
-We chose to run the analysis within this time window since the studies most closely related to the current one observed effects within this time frame.
-Specifically, the predictive effect of α phase in distinguishing between words and pseudo-words presented in noise was observed between 100ms preceding target onset and target onset (Strauß et al., 2015).
+We then computed grand mean (over participants, channels, and trials) differences between correct and incorrect trials, and between perceptually clear and unclear (defined, per participant, as clarity ratings between the 67th and 100th, and between the 1st and 33rd percentiles of the individual clarity ratings distribution, respectively.
+Differences in power between correct and incorrect, as well as between perceptually clear and unclear trials were most prominently observed in the α band (Fig.2).
+Further analyses that aimed to better characterise the relationship between brain activity and performance were therefore subsequently restricted to this frequency band, by averaging parcel power in the range 8.49 and 12.00Hz, in 50-ms time bins between -300ms and -50ms.

+We chose to run the analysis within this time window since the studies most closely related to the current (i.e., studies assessing the effect of pre-stimulus EEG on tasks involving verbal material) one observed effects within this time frame.
+Specifically, the predictive effect of α phase in distinguishing between words and pseudo-words presented in noise was observed between 100ms preceding target onset.
 Further, the effect of a 6Hz oscillation in biasing the perception of ambiguous syllables was observed between 250ms and 100ms prior to sound onset (ten Oever & Sack, 2015).
+We opted for analysing data in 50ms-wide time bins for reasons of computational tractability.
+We did not analyse EEG data between -50ms and digit onset because data within this time frame is possibly contaminated by digit-evoked activity.
+Specifically, some TF points within this time bin would fall within the boundaries of a hypothetical Cone of Influence (the region where the wavelet power spectra are distorted because of the influence of data points outside of the analysis window) resulting from the application of the wavelet analysis shifted at earlier points in time such that the right edge of the analysis windows is set at digit onset.

-We also notice that, compared to clear speech, SiN is characterised by increased α power in the post-target period too, starting around 200ms.
-Further, correct and high clarity SiN trials show increased α event-related desynchronization from about 400ms compared to incorrect and low clarity trials, respective.
+We also notice that correct and high clarity SiN trials show increased α event-related desynchronization from about 400ms (in the post-target period) compared to incorrect and low clarity trials, respectively.
 However, discussion of event-related activity goes beyond the scope of this paper.
+Further, preliminary analyses indicated that the strongest differences in subject means of channel-wise α power (pairwise t-test) were localised to left temporal electrodes between -150 and -50ms (Fig.2).
+Therefore, although we could not replicate the association between α power and SRT at Pz observed by Alhanbali and colleagues (2021), we observe a significant association between left temporal α power and proportion of correct responses.
+Subsequent analyses were aimed at characterising the relation between source-reconstructed α activity and SiN comprehension, and the effect that SNR has on this relation.